mathebuddy/mathebuddy-compiler/mbl.md

     ---
     ```

+  - `matrices`

-    Per default, if the set has length $n$, then $n$ input fields are shown to enter the solution from a numeric keyboard.
+    Per default, an input matrix is shown with a text field for each element of the solution matrix.

+    If option `n-rows` is given, students must figure out the number of solution rows on their own.

-    If option `n-args` is given, students must figure out the number of solution fields on their own.
+    If option `n-cols` is given, students must figure out the number of solution columns on their own.

     Option `choices-X` renders `X` buttons, where one of them shows the correct solution (refer to exercise type `integers and real numbers`).

-  - `matrices`
+    Example:

     ```
     ---